-Certain genetic disorders are associated with a higher chance of developing soft tissue sarcomas.
+Research links certain genetic conditions with a higher chance of getting soft tissue sarcomas.
 These include:

 - Beckwith–Weideman syndrome